Frequently Asked Questions

 What kind of companies are you looking for?

 We are looking for early stage startups that have a prototype or beta product and are looking for fundraising, user acquisition and to create a strong foundation.
 More than idea – we are looking for fantastic founders who have the grit to succeed, while being coachable for us to help them build their business.

 We are digital media and technology focused.
 While that is very broad, we have specific experience in companies that are in SaaS, iOT hardware, VR, AR, Fintech, Fashiontech, Smart Content and Mobile.
 We do not accept Consumer Products – unless they are true iOT hardware.

 The Proof is in the Pudding.
 What are your success rates?

 48 cohort companies – 45 graduates, 3 current.

 Companies have made partnerships with entities like JP Morgan Chase Bank, FAFSA, ZipLogix, Princess Cruises, ESPN, Reach, Wave Media, Intuit, MLS Associations in all 50 states, Virgin Media, Henry Schein, Citrix, and others.

 Many companies that have graduated the Preccelerator move on to other accelerators such as TechStars Virgin Media, TechStars LA, BackStage Capital, Quake Capital, Alchemist, Matter Labs, Portland Incubator Experiment (PIE), Startup Chile and Angel Pad.

 What does the application and selection process look like?

 The application can be found here.
-Although there is a 6-month term, new cohort start every four months.
-The application deadline can be found on the application page.
+Applications are accepted on a rolling basis.
 If companies pass the initial application round, they will be contacted to join us for an initial in-person or phone interview so that we can find out more about the company and how we can be a resource to you.
 If selected, companies will qualify to pitch before our investment committee for a final interview.
 Accepted participants will be contacted within a week of the final interview.